makehumancommunity/community-plugins-mhapi/docs/assets.md

 # Assets

-These are calls related to reading, parsing and manipulating assets.
+This namespace wraps all calls that are related to reading and managing assets.

 ## openAssetFile(path, strip = False)

-This opens an asset file and returns an [assetInfo](assetInfo.md) dict.
-If strip is set to True, the raw data is excluded from the dict.
+Opens an asset file and returns a hash describing it

 ## writeAssetFile(assetInfo, createBackup = True)

 This (over)writes the asset file named in the assetInfo's "absolute path" key.
 If createBackup is set to True, any pre-existing file will be backed up to it's former name + ".bak"